A lot or a little?

 What parents need to know

 Parents need to know that iCivics is a safe, educational site designed to help kids learn (and teachers teach) about civics topics, including democracy, constitutional law, the branches of government, elections, and campaigns.
 Using engaging, interactive games and innovative educational materials, the site aims to prepare American kids to become knowledgeable, engaged citizens of the 21st century.
 Retired Supreme Court Justice Sandra Day O'Connor founded iCivics in 2009 to reverse the nation's declining civic knowledge and participation and to foster an understanding and respect for the U.S.'s system of governance.
 Kids, parents, and teachers alike will find a wealth of useful and entertaining materials at their fingertips.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to iCivics.

 What's it about?